-2. Suppose that prices are completely rigid, so that the nominal and the real interest rate are necessarily equal.
-Money-market equilibrium is therefore given by $M/\overline{P} = L(r, Y)$.
+3. Suppose that prices are completely rigid, so that the nominal and the real interest rate are necessarily equal.
+Money-market equilibrium is therefore given by $M/{\overline{p}} = L(r, Y)$.

 a.
-Suppose that government purchases increase, and that the Federal Reserve adjusts the money supply to keep the interest rate unchanged.
+Suppose that government purchases increase, and that the central bank adjusts the money supply to keep the interest rate unchanged.